ilent2/otslm/docs/Utils-Package.rst

 The function applies a step function to the device, causing a interference line to appear in the far-field.
 The position of the interference line changes depending on the relative phase of the two sides of the step function.
-An extension to this function is the ``pinholes`` function which uses two pinholes instead of a step function, allowing for more precise calibration.
+An extension to this function is :func:`pinholes` which uses two pinholes instead of a step function, allowing for more precise calibration.

 The easiest way to use this method is via the